Your health this fall

 Mental health

-Changes in routine, staying indoors more and getting less physical activity can affect your mental health.
-Shorter days, especially when we set the clocks back for daylight saving time, mean getting less sunshine.
+Changes in routine, staying indoors more, spending less time in the sunshine and getting less physical activity can affect your mental health.
 Help is available, find out more:

 Seasonal allergies